jd7994/fantasy-object-name-gen/README.md

 -[Final Thoughts](#final_thoughts)

-Deployment:
-Jenkins pulls code from github
-Jenkins runs tests on code.
-Assuming good test results, Jenkins installs ansible.
-If we want to get real fancy...
-Ansible spins up docker swarm deployment VMs, installs docker and docker-compose, installs requirements for the app Installs Nginx.
-Sets up nginx service file from repo, sets up systemd service file from repo.
-Commands app to run
-Nginx displays app to user

 -----
 ## User Story
 <details>
 <summary>Click to show user story</summary>

-1. As someone who has an internet connection, \ I want a random fantasy style object,\ For inspiration, to add to a story, or just for fun.
+1. As someone who has an internet connection: I want a random fantasy style object: For inspiration, to add to a story, or just for fun.

 </details>